 3. If your Computer Won't boot in Safe Mode and you still get the Black Screen

-Sometimes the computer can still show the black screen even when you follow the steps to boot it in safe mode.
+Sometimes the computer can still show a black screen even when you follow the steps to boot it in safe mode.
 If this happens, you may need to get the device in the Recovery Environment again before disabling fast boot manually using the Command line.
 Follow these simple steps to do it;

 Step 1: Turn off the computer